dotnet/runtime/docs/coding-guidelines/package-projects.md

 </Project>
 ```

-Sample \ref .builds file defining a constant used to filter API that were added on top of the netstandard1.7 ones and are available only in netcoreapp1.1:
+Sample \ref .proj file defining a constant used to filter API that were added on top of the netstandard1.7 ones and are available only in netcoreapp1.1:

 ```
 <Project DefaultTargets="Build">